doctorbetaq/PlumageVim/README.md

 Open Neovim and run PlugInstall to install all the plugins in the setup.

-👽NOTE:  you will need [vim-plug](https://github.com/junegunn/vim-plug) to automatically install the plugins WTVim need!
+👽NOTE:  you will need [vim-plug](https://github.com/junegunn/vim-plug) to automatically install the plugins PlumageVim need!

 ##  Using PlumageVim